coldb/raspbian-mjpeg/raspbian-mjpeg/README.md

 Starts the camera and sets a callback to be triggererd when the camera is started.
 * callback(err): Provides Error as the first argument if an error occures (null on no error).

+Possible thrown errors:
+* TypeError; err.property contains the name of the parameter.

 Possible returned errors:
 * err.name = 'invalidStatus'; Status is anything else then "halted".
 The status needs to be "halted" to start the camera.